Synera - Innovations that shape future

 The Synera F2 Key series devices are equipped with a touch-sensitive button and an LED indicator.
 The touch button on the case is used to confirm the physical presence of the user.

-The Synera F2 Key product line consists of three products:
+The Synera F2 Key product line consists of five products:

 Synera F2 Type-C